-This pump is a 10 Series, semi-open impeller, selfpriming centrifugal model with a suction check valve.
-The pump is powered by a three cylinder, air cooled Deutz diesel engine, model F3L-912D.
-The pump is designed for handling dirty water containing specified entrained solids.
+This pump is a 10 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
+The pump is close-coupled to a three cylinder, air cooled Deutz diesel engine, model F3L-912.
+It is designed for handling dirty water containing specified entrained solids.
 The basic material of construction for wetted parts is gray iron, with ductile iron impeller and steel wearing parts.